mage-os/generate-mirror-repo-js/resource/additional-packages/README.md

 The packages in this directory are not available through packagist.org (they are only available through repo.magento.com).

-Because these third party bundled extensions are not included in Magento releases since 2.4.4, they are included in this repository so older releases can be provided through the mirror package repository.
+Because these third party bundled extensions are not included in Magento releases since 2.4.4, they are part of this repository so older releases can be provided through the mirror package repository.
+Future releases will not contain these packages.

 ## Background